 Our vineyards are situated at heights that vary from 60m to 300m above sea level, against the slopes and foothills of the Kasteelberg Mountain.
 Because of the topography, the soils offer rich diversity, including: Oakleaf and Dundee alluvial soil from the sediment of die Berg River and Glenrosa soils from underlying shale along the Kasteelberg Mountain.

-It is this unique terroir that distinguish the wines of Riebeek Cellars.Rainfall occurs during winter months with enough cold units to ensure a proper rest phase for the vines before bud-break in early September.
-The summers are sunny and warm with cooling westerly winds that are ideal conditions for producing fine white and red wines.
+Rainfall occurs during winter months with enough cold units to ensure a proper rest phase for the vines before bud-break in early September.
+The summers are intensely hot and dry with some cooling westerly winds that are ideal conditions for producing fine white and red wines.

 A low bearing region with limited irrigation, our key vineyards are still farmed as either dry land farms, or with some supplementary irrigation to help the crop to optimum ripeness.
 The soils and dry land conditions have proved ideal for bush vine (un-trellised) vineyards.
 The dry land conditions result in small berries with layered flavour, near perfect colour and soft tannin structures that deliver fruit-driven, expressive wines.

 The Riebeek Valley supports a great diversity of varietals that flourish here but it is our exceptional Chenin Blanc, Shiraz & Pinotage that shows the best of what the Swartland terroir can do.

 Our wine team, including a full-time viticulturist, works with our family grape producers to sustainably develop varietals and sites that best translates the Swartland terroir.
 Using only free-run juice from the finest grapes, a passionate wine team craft clean, crisp, well-made wines that are true-to-type with focused fruit and great purity.